mullpe/recipe-backend-ui/README.md

 # UI for Zerops recipes
-Small Angular application with file upload used to showcase functionality of Zerops framework recipes (example apps).
+Small Angular application running on **Zerops static apps service**.
+Includes file upload used to showcase functionality of various Zerops framework recipes (example apps).

 Can be added to existing project using "Import service to project" with following YAML.